cranci1/Limitless/README.md

 # Limitless
 An iOS framework that crashes the app it is injected into after 5 minutes.

-## Why?
-Honestly, I don't know either.
-I created this to see if it would cure my Instagram Reels addiction.
-And also, I wanted to create an iOS framework for the first time, and this was pretty simple to make.

 ## Compatibility
 Any iOS/iPadOS device running iOS 9 or later

 ## Usage
 You can inject Limitless into any iOS app (Some apps may have sideloading protection tho).
 After the app is launched, Limitless will crash after 5 minutes.

-To inject Limitless, you can use tools like [Sideloadly](https://sideloadly.io/) if you have a PC, or [Feather](https://github.com/khcrysalis/Feather) or ESign:
+To inject Limitless, you can use tools like [Sideloadly](https://sideloadly.io/) if you have a PC, or [Feather](https://github.com/khcrysalis/Feather), ESing or any other iPA installer that supports frameworks injection:

 ### Sideloadly Process: